Prathik95/Prathik95.github.io/index.md

 # ROORL: Relational Obejct-Oriented Reinforcement Learner

 ROORL extends RNEM by using object properties and interactions to predict Q-values.
 It is trained using a combination of Q-Learning and R-NEM loss.
 In our joint architecture, we use the RNEM network structure to explicitly learn object oriented properties and interactions.
-Then we use a simple graph network structure which involves maxpool over object properties to get q-values for all actions from the object representations.
-A schematic diagram that explains our joint architecure is shown below.
+Then we use a simple graph network to obtain the Q-values from hidden states which we call the "Max Pool Network".
+The network first projects the hidden state onto a higher dimension and then does a max pool operation.
+Then we use a fully-connected layer to map it to Q-values for the five actions.
+A schematic diagram that explains our joint architecure 1-step rollout is shown below.

 <p align="center">
        <img src="media/ROORL_rollout.jpg" height="400" width="600" >